-One hard-working woman with a great deal of self discipline and steadfast faith, she wins the blue ribbon for true blue tried and true.
+She has always been one hard-working woman with a great deal of self discipline and steadfast faith, and a natural ability to create hearty comfort food recipes.

 The rest … it’s all about seasoning and the loooooong low boil.

 Saute onion with thick cut smoky bacon.
 Then add minced garlic.

 Use good homemade or good quality store bought chicken broth.